cloud-elements/devportal/docs/elements/mailchimp/events.md

 Cloud Elements supports webhook events for {{page.heading}}.
 After receiving an event, Cloud Elements standardizes the payload and sends an event to the configured callback URL of your authenticated element instance.
 For more information about webhooks at {{page.apiProvider}} including the currently available webhooks, see [{{page.apiProvider}}'s webhooks documentation](https://www.campaignmonitor.com/api/webhooks/).

+To use webhooks you must set up a webhook for a list in MailChimp.
+You can either follow the steps in [API Provider Setup](setup.hrml) or make a `POST /lists/{id}/webhook` request after you authenticate an instance.

 ## Webhooks

 You can configure webhooks [through the UI](#configure-webhooks-through-the-ui) or in the JSON body of the `/instances` [API request](#configure-webhooks-through-api) .